• Getting started

 = rounded to 110.60

-2. With Entry At:
+2. Range Breakout with Entry At:

 In this Range Breakout example where the entry is set to trigger at Range High, the SL/TGT Calculation base setting is set to Entry at.
 Hence the individual leg Target (with setting 5%) and Stoploss (with setting 5%) is calculated from the Entry at price for the BUY positions.